 My own inimitable way was fairly simple.
 I was going to run away and find her.
 After that I had no plans, although I was highly aware of the fact that the summer I chose to run away just happened to be the summer before I was to start high school --- and I wasn't sure in that respect of what, if any, the ramifications might be.

-Less than a month after school let out for the summer I had accumulated enough money for a Greyhound ticket to the then little desert town of Palmdale which I knew wouldn't be far from wherever she was.
-Without anybody's knowledge or approval I gathered up a few things and using the cover story of going to a friend's house for the day, I left.
-A few days later I found my stepmother with the following results:
+About a month after school was out for the summer I had accumulated enough money for a Greyhound ticket to the then little desert town of Palmdale which I knew wasn't far from Pancho's.
+Using the cover story of going to a friend's house for the day, without anybody's knowledge or approval I gathered up a few things to be gone longer, especially so my Sgt.
+Preston Prospector's Camp Outfit which included a small camping tent and a camp stove that just happened to arrive in the mail only a few days before (total cost: buck fifty) and I left.
+Several days later I found my stepmother with the following results:

 "Although impressed that I ran away just to be with her she thought it best to get in touch with my dad and see what she should do next.
 Unwilling to talk with my grandmother she called the woman of the foster couple I ran away from, who she knew and was friends with, hoping to find out if I should be returned to them or to locate my father, telling the woman that I was in good care and everything was OK.
 The woman of the couple, Aunt Pauline, told my stepmother to 'keep the fucking little asshole, I don't give a shit what happens to him.'
 Then she added, 'Don't forget his prick of a little brother, either.'
 My stepmother, taking into consideration there were no subtle or hidden messages in her response, being quite clear as well as taking her at her word, contacted my uncle to see if he had any idea where my dad was.
 He didn't, but told my stepmother if she could find no other solution and she could get me to Santa Fe he would deal with situation until everything could be hammered out.
 With that, having no success locating my dad for whatever reason, rather than sticking me on some grungy multi-day cross desert bus ride to my uncle's and not knowing for sure if I wouldn't just get off somewhere on the way, she arranged for the same former World War II P-47 pilot that flew my uncle and me to Sacramento a few years before to fly me to Santa Fe, ensuring, she hoped, I would be less likely to get out mid-trip."